 There are just shy of 12,000 urologists throughout the United States, which is an insignificant number compared to the millions of patients seeking their guidance and care.
-It is for this reason they enjoy lucrative salaries and benefits, but before they can practice as urologists, they must complete extensive educational and training requirements.
+It is for this reason that they enjoy lucrative salaries and benefits.
+Before they can practice as urologists, they must complete extensive educational and training requirements.
 The typical urologist will spend over a decade of his or her life dedicated to learning the skills needed to perform effectively.

-Every urologist’s journey begins with medical school and students may choose a path in medicine or osteopathy before entering a five-year-long residency program in urology.
+Every urologist’s journey begins with medical school.
+These students may choose a path in medicine or osteopathy before entering a five-year-long residency program in urology.
 Surgical skill and knowledge are important in the field, which is why the first two years of residency is devoted to acquiring general surgical experience and knowledge.
 The last three or four years place an added focus on urology and resident doctors begin to work with urological patients under the guidance of experienced urologists during this time.

 After completing residency, urologists may wish to pursue one of a number of fellowship programs which allow them to further specialize in areas such as male fertility, female urology, pediatric urology, renal transplantation or urologic oncology.
-The average urologist may make around $344,000 and there is the potential to earn a lot more depending on whether the individual is board certified or a member of any reputable medical organizations.
+The average urologist may make around $344,000.
+Yet, there is the potential to earn a lot more depending on whether the individual is board certified or a member of any reputable medical organizations.

-With such lucrative pay should come added responsibility, and our Chicago urology malpractice lawyers believe that it is only right for these specialists to be accountable for the toll their mistakes take on their patients.
+With such lucrative pay should come added responsibility.
+Our Chicago urology malpractice lawyers believe that it is only right for these specialists to be accountable for the toll their mistakes take on their patients.